Development and Housing

 A vital community

 In partnership with elected leaders, city officials and community groups, the University is undertaking a substantial revitalization of the 53rd Street retail district.
 Plans, based on information collected in multiple community meetings, surveys, and vision workshops since 2008, call for enhanced retail, dining, and entertainment options, among other uses.
-Visit the 53rd Street Blog for regular updates on new amenities coming to Hyde Park and other revitalization progress.
+Visit the 53rd Street Blog for regular updates on new amenities coming to Hyde Park and other revitalization progress or download our brochure to see the many new establishments that now reside on 53rd Street.

 As the campus expands into surrounding communities, we work hard to align the University’s needs with those of our neighbors.
 Our South Campus Plan supports the ongoing revival of the Woodlawn neighborhood in accordance with the community’s vision.